-Ryan Womack, Data Librarian
+Ryan Womack is Data Librarian at Rutgers University.

 Since 2013, I serve as Data Librarian for the New Brunswick Libraries, part of Rutgers University Libraries.
 Prior to this, I was Data and Economics Librarian, and prior to that, Business and Economics Librarian.
 Since 1999, I have been a member of the library faculty of Rutgers University-New Brunswick.
 I was granted tenure and promoted to the rank of Librarian II in 2005.
 In 2019, I was promoted to the rank of Librarian I (equivalent to Full Professor).
 I hold an M.A. in Economics from the University of Pennsylvania, an M.S. in Library Science from the University of North Carolina-Chapel Hill, and an M.S. in Statistics and Biostatistics from Rutgers University-New Brunswick.